Cross-Platform Driver Model

 Explicit Driver Selection

-You can explicitly specify a driver in three ways:
+You can explicitly specify a driver in several ways:

 Application.Init(driverName: "unix");